Reaching out to our Designated Safeguarding Leads

 https://suttontraining.event-booking.org/ and select Cognus Safeguarding in the category section.

-During the summer sessions, there were 22 key speakers sharing a range of materials on emotional health and well-being, cost of living support, Child Sexual Abuse, early help services, CFCS demand and referrals, support around physical chastisement, safeguarding and send, consent, the LADO process, healthy relationships, eating disorders risks in the local area and updates from the attendance team and EHE team, alongside future training opportunities e.g., suicide prevention and substance misuse and domestic abuse.
+During the autumn sessions, there were 20 key speakers sharing a range of materials on emotional health and well-being, cost of living support, NSPCC resources, early help services, CFCS demand and referrals, Families First Programme, safeguarding and send, the LADO process, healthy relationships, risks in the local area, alongside future training opportunities e.g., CSA, trauma informed practice and substance misuse.

 These sessions help to provide our DSLs with the ‘Sutton’ context and are a great way of building our network and liaising with multi-agency partners.
 Even if you are part of a wider safeguarding chain, we would highly recommend that you come along.